TejaKavallappa/BookShare/README.md

 # BookShare

 BookShare is a web application inspired by GoodReads built using Ruby on Rails and React.js.
-Users can get seed money for new restaurant ideas.
+Users can view other users' book collections and request to borrow other users' books or approve or reject requests to borrow books.

 Explore at [https://bookshares.herokuapp.com/][live]